mkhare/tunnelpi/README.md

 You can run the projects either by importing in Webstorm IDE or by running 'app.js' present in the project directory, using the command 'node app.js'.
 Note : use sudo command to run the the pubnub-client and pubnub-gateway.

+The address of configserver is given in a 'configserver' variable in app.js of pubnub_client and pubnub_gateway.
+The server address can be changed there.

 The C program files folder (c-core-master) is present in project directory of pubnub_client and pubnub_gateway.
 A command line option can be passed to build the C project or use already built C project.

 for example, in pubnub_client nodejs project directory,